 The first six weeks of a semester, particularly in the fall semester, is when the highest amount of sexual assaults take place on a college campus.
 To encourage students to be active bystanders during this time, we table with a “What Would You Do?”
 Conversation wheel.
 This wheel has questions and conversation prompts that challenge participants to think through their bystander strategies.
 During these tables, we also offer Title IX resources and off-campus resources.

-Created by the OneStudent organization, sexversations is an interactive card game filled with conversation prompts about sexual health, consent, gender roles, sexual assault, and sexuality as a whole.
-Sharing ideas around these topics help tackle the taboos that can hinder reporting or seeing a health professional.
+Created by the OneStudent organization, Sexversations is an interactive card game filled with conversation prompts about sexual health, consent, gender roles, sexual assault, and sexuality as a whole.
+Sharing ideas around these topics helps to tackle the taboos that can hinder reporting or seeing a health professional.
 This casual and informative program can be adapted for large or small groups.
 PACT offers Sexversations about once a semester, but could host for a specific group if requested.

-New to PACT this year, we will be offering the Escalation Workshop created by the OneLove Foundation.
+PACT will be offering the Escalation Workshop created by the OneLove Foundation.
 This workshop includes a 40-minute video of a couple's relationship and the way abuse can escalate.
 A guided discussion takes place after viewing the film to help participants identify the warning signs they witnessed in the fictional couple's relationship, as well as work through their personal bystander strategies.
-PACT offers this workshop to the whole campus community once a year in October but will host for specific groups if requested.
+PACT offers this workshop to the whole campus community once a year in October but will host it for specific groups if requested.